-Words used to describe 2020 ranged from unprecedented to apocalyptic, to the more recently invented "omnishambles."
-While no one is anxious to repeat 2020, the risk of doing so is strong if we don't examine the year and consider it as an opportunity to learn, plan and change.
+Words used to describe the first few years of the 2020s have ranged from unprecedented to apocalyptic, to the more recently invented "omnishambles."
+While no one is anxious to repeat the lessons of this decade, the risk of doing so is strong if we don't examine this period and consider it as an opportunity to learn, plan and change.
 As Winston Churchill once said, "Never let a good crisis go to waste."

-Although health systems and hospitals have long been struggling with rising costs, reimbursement cuts and slashed revenues, the COVID-19 pandemic took this financial ruin to a new level.
-A sudden and significant drop in elective procedure volumes has slowed revenues.
+Although health systems and hospitals have long been struggling with rising costs, reimbursement cuts and slashed revenues, the pandemic took these financial hardships to new levels.
+A sudden and significant drop in elective procedure volumes slowed revenues, which have not yet returned to pre-pandemic levels.